 Victor Chang Cardiac Research Institute: The Victor Chang Cardiac Research Institute, set up in memory of the pioneering heart surgeon and humanitarian Dr Victor Chang, is dedicated to fighting cardiovascular disease through research.

-Westmead Millennium Institute: The Westmead Millennium Institute for Medical Research (WMI) is one of Australia's largest and most productive medical research centres, internationally recognized for our groundbreaking work into many of the most significant diseases affecting humankind.
+Westmead Institute for Medical Research: The Westmead Institute for Medical Research (WIMR) is one of Australia's largest and most productive medical research centres, internationally recognised for our groundbreaking work into many of the most significant diseases affecting humankind.
 Its research spans infectious and immune diseases; cancer and leukeamia; liver and metabolic diseases; eye and brain-related disorders and heart and respiratory diseases.
-Closely affiliated with both Westmead Hospital and the University of Sydney, WMI's research extends from the laboratory to the patient using the basic tools of molecular and cell biology, genomics, genetic epidemiology, human and cell imaging technology, cell and gene therapy and clinical research.
+Closely affiliated with both Westmead Hospital and the University of Sydney, WIMR's research extends from the laboratory to the patient using the basic tools of molecular and cell biology, genomics, genetic epidemiology, human and cell imaging technology, cell and gene therapy and clinical research.
 The Institute's bench-to-bedside approach has enabled it to achieve greater translation of research from biomedical discovery into new prevention strategies, diagnostics, prognostics, therapies and vaccines.